ncstate-sat/auth_checker/README.md

 The library provides two fastapi routes for authorization:

 * `/casbin` The root route provides casbin enforcer authorization route.
-* `/casbin/roles` The roles route provides casbin enforcer roles route for the user.
+* `/roles` The roles route provides roles route for the user.
+This endpoint is not casbin specific.

 ### Usage